 - Her menstrual cycle affects her sexuality a great deal.
-You should know where she is in her cycle at all times, and know what that means for her.
+You should know where she is in her cycle at all times, and know what it means for her.

 - The pill and other hormonal forms of birth control have been found to cause hormonal changes that significantly reduce sex drive and pleasure in many women.
 If your wife is using hormones to avoid pregnancy this may be a part of any sexual problems you are having.

 - She might not want to climax every time.
-Some women get upset when I say this, but others always agree that for them the “pressure to climax every time” actually puts them off sex.
+Some women get upset when I say this, while agree that for them the “pressure to climax every time” actually puts them off sex.
 Ask her, and take her at her word.

 - If she has great difficulty with orgasm (or has never had one), the problem is probably between her ears.
 Fortunately, there are things you can do to help.